 - Controlled Exposure Facility Core (C. Weisel)

-- Integrated Health Science Facility Core (H. Kipen)
+- Integrated Health Science Facility Core (J. Graber and H. Kipen)

 - Biological Response Indicators Facility Core (A. Brooks, K. Reuhl, D. Laskin)

 - Informatics & Computational Toxicology Facility Core (P. Georgopoulos)

 - Community Engagement Core (R. Laumbach and J. Burger)